deanak1987/K3S_Optiplex_Cluster_Project/README.md

 ```

 ### Step 3: Set Up the First Master Node
-First create atoek for the cluster and save it as a system variable
+First, create a token for the cluster and save it as a system variable so it can be easily retreived when needed

 ```bash
 export CLUSTER_TOKEN=$(openssl rand -hex 32)